 Hauganes village lies next to Árskógsströnd from where the ferry to Hrísey leaves.
 It is a small village with less than 200 inhabitants.
 Again here life revolves around fishing.

 My grandmother's sister lived here and I camped here while attending The Big Fish Day in Dalvík in August 2010.
+In July 2013 we stayed here for a week in my great-aunt´s old house.

 Here one of the most gruesome battles of the Sturlunga age (in the 12th century) was fought when the Sturlunga clan, lead by Þórður kakali, fought the Ásbirninga clan, lead by Brandur Kolbeinsson.